jeremymiller00/ProjectList/README.md

 An up-to-date list of data science projects with basic description.

 ## Project Currently in Production / Completed
-### Manuscript Matcher - In Production
+### Deep learning model for ~15,000 class Natural Language classfication problem.
 Helps researchers find appropriate journals for their work.
-Deep learning model for ~15,000 class Natural Language classfication problem.
 * Updated, retrained, and delivered a Deep Learning model with Tensorflow, improving recall@10 by 15%.
 * Refactored Tensorflow code to enhance forward compatibility; implemented automated workflow in Databricks for quarterly data updates and model retraining.
 * Used Spark SQL to created dataset from rolling 10-year window of published articles.